People of all ages and from all walks of life can enjoy cycling.

 There are also bikes available for people with disabilities.

 Remember, wearing a bicycle helmet is compulsory in Australia.
 To make sure you can be seen, wear light and bright clothes during the day and reflective clothing or a vest at night.

 If you haven't cycled much before or you're out of the habit of cycling, find yourself a traffic-free area to start off in, such as your local park.

-Practise riding single-handed so you can make hand signals, and get comfortable looking, over both shoulders to improve your visual awareness.
-Some people prefer to attach a small mirror to their bike's handlebars or helmet to help them see what's behind them.
+Practise riding single-handed so you can make hand signals, and get comfortable looking over both shoulders to improve your visual awareness.
+Some people prefer to attach a small mirror to their bike's handlebars or helmet to help them see behind them.